code2sys/pst-core/README.md

 * You have to make a new page controller
 * You have to add the category check in master_v_new
 * You have to add the route overrides for the top level searches
+* You have to add that top-level category into parts_m.php